MattRogowski/Advanced-Private-Message-Notice/readme.txt

 Settings added: 1

 Information:
-This plugin replaces the defualt unread private message notice with a table showing your recent private messages, who they are from, and a preview of the message.
+This plugin replaces the default unread private message notice with a table showing your recent private messages, who they are from, and a preview of the message.

 To Install:
 Upload ./inc/plugins/advancedpmnotice.php to ./inc/plugins/